 Every child at Washington Episcopal School studies visual and performing arts.

 Students have full use of two beautiful art studios, a ceramics studio with a kiln, multiple music rooms, and a stage.
-From the youngest children in Nursery to the oldest in Middle School, students perform in plays, create two- and three-dimensional art, and learn music.
+From the youngest children in PK3 to the oldest in Middle School, students perform in plays, create two- and three-dimensional art, and learn music.

 Learning expands beyond school walls on field trips to local art museums and theaters, as well as fantastic opportunities to create and observe art on study trips to the Desert Southwest, Italy, France, and Spain.
 WES strives to expose students to a wide range of artistic forms, to create in them a lifelong appreciation of art, and to provide an outlet through which they can express their individual voices.